St. John’s Wort

 International Standing

-• Import rules differ between countries
+• Import rules vary significantly between countries

-• Labeling requirements vary by region
+• Labeling requirements differ by region

 References